-Deliberations: discussions at the dais; voting as a Member of the Board or Commission; presentations as a member of the audience before any City Board or Commission; conversing or corresponding with other City Officials or Staff.
-This term does not apply to a general vote on a broad, comprehensive or omnibus motion, such as approval of the City budget.
+Deliberations: discussions at the dais; voting as a Member of the Board or Commission; or presentations as a member of the audience before any City Board or Commission; conversing or corresponding with other City Officials or Staff.
+This term does not apply to a general vote on a broad, comprehensive, or omnibus motion, such as approval of the City budget or polling places.